Darkstar1975/riftx-music/README.md

 5. The Patch

+7. Neutral Ground (I Am pH7)

-6. 404: Nexus Not Found (selected for the DEF CON 33 official soundtrack)
+8. 404: Nexus Not Found (selected for the DEF CON 33 official soundtrack)

-7. Blue Team
+9. Blue Team

-8. Red Team
+10. Red Team

-9. Botnet
+11. Botnet

-10. Cyber Awarness Protocol
+12. Cyber Awarness Protocol

-11. The Field
+13. The Field

-12. Fallback Mode
+14. Fallback Mode

-13. Whispers of the Darknet
+15. Whispers of the Darknet

-14. Silent Harvest
+16. Silent Harvest

-15. Signals of #2600
+17. Signals of #2600

 ---